 Smoking and drinking often go together.
 However, the good news is that smokers who are in recovery from alcohol abuse can stop smoking without starting to drink again.
-While smoking can lead to a stronger craving for alcohol, you have a better chance of staying sober if you quit smoking during or right after treatment for alcoholism can actually increase your chances of staying sober.
+While smoking can lead to a stronger craving for alcohol, you have a better chance of staying sober if you quit smoking during or right after alcoholism treatment.

 You may be more addicted to nicotine than other smokers, but very few people succeed the first time they try to quit smoking.
 Part of the problem may be that you tried to stop smoking on your own.
 Lots of resources can help you quit.
 You can find areas of support from friends, family, stop-smoking support groups, and nonprofit health organizations that address cancer and lung health.

-“I’ll fail–I know I will.
-Quitting smoking will be harder for me than quitting drinking was.”
-Fact: There’s a good chance you felt this way, at times, about recovering from alcohol abuse.
+If you feel you won’t be able to quit smoking, don’t give up.
+There’s a good chance you felt this way when working toward recovery from alcohol abuse.
 Feeling powerless and admitting you need help is the first step to kicking your smoking addiction.
-You need to approach quitting smoking the same way you approached quitting drinking–one step at a time.
+You need to approach quitting smoking the same way you approached quitting drinking — one step at a time.
 What gave you the strength and courage to give up drinking?
-The same tools such as treatment, therapy, group support, spirituality, and friends and family can help you quit smoking.
+The same tools, such as treatment, therapy, group support, spirituality, friends, and family, can help you quit smoking.